Affiliate or partnerships: which growth lever to pick

 Verdict

 If your product is easy to recommend and your commission is motivating, affiliate brings you volume with low financial risk.
 If a handful of players share your ICP, strategic partnerships generate far more qualified leads and lasting defensibility.
+Choose affiliate if you have a product that is simple to explain in one sentence and a margin that can support an attractive commission.
+Choose partnerships if your product naturally integrates with other tools your ICP already uses.
 The two stack well: affiliate for volume, partnerships for depth on the accounts that matter most.

 Your tailor-made acquisition plan